I. The Misframed Argument

 Time is W anthropomorphised internally.

-Once you see time this way, the historical obsession makes sense.
-Civilisations have fought wars over calendars, clocks, prophecies, endings, beginnings, and destinies.
-We are trying to stabilise a substitute ontology.
-We are trying to live inside a narrative that can carry the weight of structure we cannot otherwise express.
+The historical obsession follows.
+Civilisations have fought wars over calendars, clocks, prophecies, endings, beginnings, and destinies, all attempts to stabilise a substitute ontology, to live inside a narrative that can carry the weight of structure we cannot otherwise express.

-This does not mean time is an illusion in the trivial sense.
-It means time is a projection—a lived interface that allows organisms like us to function inside a deeper architecture.
+Time is a projection: a lived interface that allows organisms like us to function inside a deeper architecture.

 And like all interfaces, it is useful precisely because it hides what is really happening.